openvinotoolkit/training_extensions/tensorflow_toolkit/ssd_mobilenet_fpn_602/README.md

         --output_directory=./models/frozen_graph
     ```

 2. The `frozen_inference_graph.pb` file is generated after the conversion in the step 1.
-Convert it into the OpenVINO&reg; IR by running the following:
+Convert it into the OpenVINO® IR by running the following:
         ```bash
         python "${INTEL_OPENVINO_DIR}"/deployment_tools/model_optimizer/mo_tf.py \
             --input_model=./models/frozen_graph/frozen_inference_graph.pb \